About the Rural Training Track Technical Assistance Program

 - Washington-Wyoming-Alaska-Montana-Idaho (WWAMI) Rural Health Research Center

 The Rural Training Track Technical Assistance Program is a three year national demonstration program which began in September 2010.
-It is supported by funding from the Health Resources and Services Administration's Office of Rural Health Policy.
+It is supported by funding from the Federal Office of Rural Health Policy.